stephenlacy/react-datagrid2/README.md

 ## Usage

 Please include the stylesheet `index.css` in your project.
-If you are using `webpack` with `css-loader`, you can require it: `require('@stevelacy/react-datagrid/index.css')`
+If you are using `webpack` with `css-loader`, you can require it: `require('react-datagrid2/index.css')`

 #### NOTE:
-For optimal performance, make sure you use `react-datagrid` with the **production version of React**, not the `dev` version.
+For optimal performance, make sure you use `react-datagrid2` with the **production version of React**, not the `dev` version.
 The `dev` version contains a lot of checks, which slow down grid scrolling/rendering quite a bit.

 Of course for development, you can use React `dev` version, but this is just a warning so you won't be put off if you see some jank in `dev` mode.
 It will dissapear when you switch to `production` (minified) version.
 We are working on this, to make the datagrid usage experience as optimal as possible even in development.